 He pressed the intercom button and asked the driver to pull over.
 Kate tried to ask him what he was doing but he lifted a hand as if to silence her.
 He sat upright, took a deep breath and said what he knew to be true but had not had the courage to voice before.

-"He's not the son I would have chosen for you, Katie, because I don't think you love him."
+"He's not the husband I would have chosen for you, Katie, because I don't think you love him."

 Kate Beckett gasped and she pulled her hand away from his as if his touch burned her.